biobakery/MetaPhlAn/README.md

 ## Description
 MetaPhlAn is a computational tool for profiling the composition of microbial communities (Bacteria, Archaea and Eukaryotes) from metagenomic shotgun sequencing data (i.e. not 16S) with species-level.
 With StrainPhlAn, it is possible to perform accurate strain-level microbial profiling.
-MetaPhlAn 4 relies on ~5.1M unique clade-specific marker genes identified from ~1M microbial genomes (~236,600 references and 771,500 metagenomic assembled genomes) spanning 26,970 species-level genome bins (SGBs, http://segatalab.cibio.unitn.it/data/Pasolli_et_al.html), 4,992 of them taxonomically unidentified at the species level, allowing:
+MetaPhlAn 4 relies on ~5.1M unique clade-specific marker genes identified from ~1M microbial genomes (~236,600 references and 771,500 metagenomic assembled genomes) spanning 26,970 species-level genome bins (SGBs, http://segatalab.cibio.unitn.it/data/Pasolli_et_al.html), 4,992 of them taxonomically unidentified at the species level (the latest marker information file can be found [here](http://cmprod1.cibio.unitn.it/biobakery4/metaphlan_databases/mpa_vJan21_CHOCOPhlAnSGB_202103_marker_info.txt.bz2)), allowing:

 * unambiguous taxonomic assignments;
 * an accurate estimation of organismal relative abundance;